openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 GPU plugin supports dynamic shape and the general description can be found in :doc:`dynamic shapes guide<openvino_docs_OV_UG_DynamicShapes>`.

-To support dynamic shape execution, the following basic infrastructures are implemented:

-- Runtime shape inference : Infers the output shapes of each primitive for a new input shape at runtime
-- Shape agnostic kernels : New kernels that can run arbitrary shapes.
-If shape agnostic kernel is not available, the required kernel is compiled at runtime for each shape.
-- Asynchronous kernel compilation : Even when a shape agnostic kernel is available, the GPU plugin compiles an optimal kernerl for the given shape and preserve it in the in-memory cache for future use.
-- In-memory cache : Preserves kernels compiled in runtime and weights reordered for the specific kernels

 .. note::

    Currently, dynamic shape support in GPU plugin is a preview feature and has following limitations: